youridv1/IPASS_Stabilizer/README.md

 In this repository you will find libraries for all hardware used, excluding the Arduino Due.

 To make it all work, there's actually one more thing you will require.
 The hwlib, which was not made by me, is what this project is based on.
-The contents of this library are subject to change, but not to an extend that you can't figure out yourself.
+The contents of this library are subject to change, but not to an extent that you can't figure out yourself.
 It can be found here: https://github.com/wovo/installers

 Used Hardware: